Profiles: Murat Wahab

 A Fist Full of Success

-He says, "Lifelong dreams do come true, and if I can make it, others can too.
+"Lifelong dreams do come true, and if I can make it, others can too.
 I hope my story will inspire others to achieve their dreams too.
 Nothing is too late in life."